amrabdelmoghny/WFI32-IoT/HowItWorks.md

  ---

 ### Detailed Operation
-  0. There are three possible variations within application behavior possible by holding push buttons on startup
+1. There are three possible variations within application behavior possible by holding push buttons on startup
-     + Default behavior: No Button Pressed
+	* Default behavior: No Button Pressed
-     + Soft AP: SW0 is Held on startup (see description farther in document)
+	* Soft AP: **SW0** is Held on startup (see description farther in document)
-     + Default behavior Restore DEFAULT Credentials: SW0 & SW1 Held on startup.
+	* Restore default Wi-Fi credentials: **SW0 & SW1** Held on startup.
 This state is reflected by **BLINKING GREEN LED** until a Wi-Fi connection is established.
-          + After a successful connection; last VALID CREDIENTIALS are maintained in the WINC for next power cycle connection.

   1. Connect board to PC using USB-micro cable.